Gigaspaces/xap-docs/site-hugo/content/xap/14.0/dev-java/tableau.markdown

 ### Deploying the Data Grid

-The first step is deploying a XAP data grid and creating a Space for the demo.
+The first step is deploying a data grid and creating a Space.

 **To deploy the data grid on a local machine:**

-1. Run ${XAP_HOME}\tools\maven\installmavenrep.bat script.
-1. Run ${XAP_HOME}\insightedge\tools\maven\insightedge-maven.cmd script.
+1. Run the following scripts from the `$<XAP_HOME>\tools\maven` directory:
+	- installmavenrep.bat
+	- insightedge-maven.cmd
-1. Navigate to the `$XAP_HOME\bin` directory and launch a cmd window.
+1. Navigate to the `$<XAP_HOME>\bin` directory and launch a cmd window.
-1. Type `insightedge host run-agent --auto --gsc=2` to create a XAP data grid.
+1. Type `insightedge host run-agent --auto --gsc=2` to create a data grid.
-1. Launch a new cmd window.
+1. Launch a new command window.
 1. Type `insightedge space deploy --partitions=2 tableauSpace` to create a Space with the name `tableauSpace`.

 ### Populating the Space